The Shipping Law Review: Competition and Regulatory Law

-Historically, the global shipping industry has been exempt from many of the requirements of competition law; however, recent developments within the European Union, especially the repeal of the block exemption for liner conferences in October 20082 and the lapsing of the industry-specific guidance on anticompetitive practices,3 have made an awareness of competition law a priority within the industry.
-Given that EU competition law, administered by the European Commission (the Commission) places the most stringent competition restrictions on the shipping industry of any jurisdiction, this section will focus on EU law.
+Historically, the global shipping industry has been exempt from many of the requirements of competition law; however, developments within the European Union, especially the repeal of the block exemption for liner conferences in October 20082 and the lapsing of the industry-specific guidance on anticompetitive practices,3 have made an awareness of competition law a priority within the industry.
+Given that EU competition law, administered by the European Commission (the Commission) places the most stringent competition restrictions on the shipping industry of any jurisdiction, this section focuses on EU law.

 - the prohibition of anticompetitive agreements (especially cartels between competitors);

 - the prohibition of abusing a dominant market position; and

 The Commission has wide powers to investigate breaches of competition law, including the right to search premises and interview personnel.
 It may also impose fines of up to 10 per cent of worldwide annual turnover on companies for the breach of a prohibition; for these reasons compliance is important.

 The Commission is also responsible for regulating state aid within the European Union.

 i The prohibition of anticompetitive practices between competitors